honorforlee/Camera-HRV/README.md

 * macOS 10.13.2

 To set up the build environment, take the following steps:
 1. If not already installed, install node.js, available [here](https://nodejs.org/en/download/).
-Alternatively, node can be installed with `brew install node` if you have homebrew installed.
+Alternatively, do `$brew install node` if you have homebrew installed.
-2. The React Native developers recommend installing watchman for performance, which can be done with `brew install watchman`.
+2. The React Native developers recommend installing watchman for performance.
+To install, do ```$ brew install watchman```
 3. From this project's root directory, run `npm install`.
 This should install all of the project's necessary dependencies.

 At this point, the project can be opened and built in Xcode.
 To do this, open the `Camera-HRV/ios/CameraHRV2.xcodeproj` in Xcode.